-From incredible performances, to captivating artist talks and intriguing panel topics, 'The 11th Asia Pacific Triennial of Contemporary Art' Opening Weekend had it all.
+From incredible performances, to captivating artist talks, in conversations and intriguing panel topics, 'The 11th Asia Pacific Triennial of Contemporary Art' Opening Weekend had it all.
 Sit back and relive the excitement with this series of videos.

 Until 27 April 2025, the Triennial spans both the Queensland Art Gallery and Gallery of Modern Art, and includes new and recent work by artists from Australia, Asia, the Pacific.
 This 11th edition of the series builds on more than three decades of close engagement with the region, reflecting its social and cultural diversity through the contributions of more than 200 artists and creators.
 Don't miss the exhibition or you'll have to wait three years for the next.